-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method inyear?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Accruals The Finance Team collate accruals of income and expenditure from sales ledger, purchase ledger and budget information.
 Activity is accounted for in the financial year that it takes place, not when the money is paid or received in line with the accounting policies.
 Sales ledger, purchase ledger and management accounts information is assessed by the Finance Team.
 No Accruals for income and expenditure have been principally based on known values.
 Where estimates have to be made these are based upon the latest available information.
 No Finance leases Fixed assets recognised under finance leases are accounted for using the policies applied generally to Property, Plant and Equipment, subject to depreciation being charged over the lease term if this is shorter than the asset's estimated useful life.
 Finance review contracts and payments to ensure the lease is categorised correctly.
 No Accounting entries are based upon schedules setting out the costs over the life of the agreement, based upon the initial lease as a legally binding document.
 These are reviewed each year and applied over the life of the asset.
-No Non adjusting events - events after the Balance Sheet date The Strategic Enabler of Finance & Resources makes the assessment.
-If the event is indicative of conditions that arose after the balance sheet date then this is an un-adjusting event which is disclosed as a note to the accounts identifying the nature of the event and where possible estimates of the financial effect.
-The Strategic Enabler of Finance & Resources liaises with the Senior Team and considers all known information.
-No, unless the specific unadjusting event requires additional expertise.
-This would be considered individually for each case.
 No

-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method inyear?
-Pensions - defined benefit pension amounts and disclosures (LGPS, Uniformed Schemes 1992 & 2006) The Authority is an admitted body to the Local Government Pension Scheme (LGPS).
-The Uniformed Schemes are unfunded and are administered by the Authority based upon guidance from DCLG.
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Non adjusting events - events after the Balance Sheet date The Strategic Enabler of Finance & Resources makes the assessment.
+If the event is indicative of conditions that arose after the balance sheet date then this is an un- adjusting event which is disclosed as a note to the accounts identifying the nature of the event and where possible estimates of the financial effect.
+The Strategic Enabler of Finance & Resources liaises with the Finance Team and considers all known information.
+No, unless the specific un-adjusting event requires additional expertise.
+This would be considered individually for each case.
+No Pensions - defined benefit pension amounts and disclosures (LGPS, Uniformed Schemes 1992, 2006 & 2015) The Authority is an admitted body to the Local Government Pension Scheme (LGPS).
+The Uniformed Schemes are unfunded and are administered by the Authority based upon guidance from MHCLG.
 Information is passed from the Authority to the Actuaries upon which they base their assessment for the estimate.
-The Actuary reports are reviewed by Finance Staff for reasonableness.
+The Actuary reports are reviewed by Finance Staff for reasonablen ess.
 Yes - the Actuary for the LGPS and the Uniformed Schemes.
 Reliance upon another auditor - PwC for their work on the Actuary of the LGPS through their audit of the Wolverhampton City Council.
 Reliance upon the expertise of the Actuary of the Uniformed Pension Schemes.
 No